dimview/dimview.github.io/_posts/2017-10-29-helicopter.md

 What's wrong with this picture?
 <!--more-->

-It's upside down.
-You can tell by looking at the rotor blades.
+The picture is **upside down**.
+It was taken when the helicopter was near the apex of a loop.
+You can tell not only by the sun reflection on the bottom, but also by the angle of the rotor blades.

 When helicopter is flying normally, rotor blades form a shallow cone.
 If you were to draw a straight line from the tip of one blade to the tip of the opposite blade, this line would pass above the rotor hub: